kushpatel10/Myuu-Companion/README.md

   - `/botinfo` - Get detailed information about the bot.
   - `/serverinfo` - Retrieve details about the current server.
   - `/can_timeout` - Check if the bot can time out a specific user.
+  - `/leaderboard server`- Shows the shiny leaderboard of the server
+  - `/leaderboard cleardata`- Deletes the data of shinys encountered in a server.
+  - `/shiny add <user> <amount of shinys>`- Adds particular no. of shinys found in the server.
+  -`/shiny remove <user> <amount>`- Removes particular no. of shinys found in the server.

-- Auctions commands coming soon 😉
+- Auctions commands coming soon if i get time 😉
 ---

 ## **Contributing**